-19 Glossary
+18 Glossary

-AML/PTF Anti-Money Laundering and Prevention of Terrorist Financing Description used in TCI legislation AML/CTF Anti-Money Laundering and Combating (or Countering) Terrorist Financing An alternative shortened form used by other Anti-Money Laundering bodies.
-CFATF Caribbean Financial Action Task Force A FATF styled regional body comprising Caribbean states.
+AML/PTF Anti-Money Laundering and Prevention of Terrorist Financing Description used in TCI legislation AML/CTF Anti-Money Laundering and Combating (or Countering) Terrorist Financing An alternative shortened form used by other Anti-Money Laundering bodies. ВО Beneficial Owner The natural person who ultimately owns or controls the client relationship through which a transaction is being conducted.
+It also incorporates those persons who exercise ultimate control over a legal person or arrangement.
+CDD Client Due Diligence Includes not only establishing the identity of clients, but also monitoring activity to identify those transactions that do not conform with the normal or expected transactions for that client or type of account CFATF Caribbean Financial Action Task Force A FATF styled regional body comprising Caribbean states.
 DNFBP Designated Non Financial Businesses and Professions Within its 2003 revision FATF recommended the inclusion of a series of additional businesses and professions within the scope of the Anti-Money Laundering Regulations.
 FATF Financial Action Task Force An international policy making body that sets anti-money laundering standards and counter-terrorist financing measures worldwide.
 Thirty-four countries and two international bodies are members.
 FIU Financial Intelligence Unit.
 The Financial Intelligence Unit (FIU) of Turks and Caicos Islands is the Money laundering Reporting Authority (MLRA) which has been established under section 108 of the Proceeds of Crime Ordinance 2007.
 Authorised to receive Suspicious Activity Reports.
+MLCO Money Laundering Compliance

+Officer

+MLRO Money Laundering Reporting

+Officer

-MLCO Money Laundering Compliance Officer MLRO Money Laundering Reporting Officer OFAC Office of Foreign Assets Control Office within the U.S. Department of the Treasury that administers and enforces economic and trade sanctions against targeted foreign countries, terrorist-sponsoring organisations, terrorists, international narcotics traffickers, and others based on U.S foreign policy and national security goals.
+OFAC Office of Foreign Assets Control Office within the U.S. Department of the Treasury that administers and enforces economic and trade sanctions against targeted foreign countries, terrorist-sponsoring organisations, terrorists, international narcotics traffickers, and others based on U.S foreign policy and national security goals.

-PEP Politically Exposed Person An individual who has been entrusted

-with prominent public functions in a

-foreign country, such as head of State,

-senior political, senior government

-official, judiciary, or military official,

-senior executive of a state owned

-corporation or important political party

-official, as well as their families and
+PEP Politically Exposed Person An individual who has been entrusted with prominent public functions in a foreign country, such as head of State, senior political, senior government official, judiciary, or military official, senior executive of a state owned corporation or important political party official, as well as their families and close associates.

-close associates.